 If you’re the type to place cucumber slices over your eyes, then you’re definitely onto something.

-If you’re looking to manage your blood sugar levels, animal studies have found that cucumber may be the key.
+If you’re looking to manage your blood sugar levels, animal studies have found that cucumbers may be the key.

 According to a test-tube study published in the journal Bioimpacts, cucumbers were found to help prevent diabetes-related complications.